-Under WIOA, a minimum of 20% of LWDA youth funds must be spent on work-based activities.
-Administrative costs are not included in the 20% requirement.
-Additionally, the 20% expenditure requirement is not applied separately for ISY and OSY; it is applied to the youth program expenditures as a whole.
-The 20% minimum work-based activities expenditure requirement is tracked for a specific program year allocation.
-While compliance with the requirement is evaluated upon full expenditure of allocated funds, LWDAs should review expenditures on work-based activities at least quarterly to ensure the requirement is met at the end of the grant period.
-Paid and unpaid work-based activities that have both academic and occupational education as a component may include the following categories as discussed in 20 CFR § 681.600(c) and TEGL 9-22:
+Under WIOA § 129(c)(4), a minimum of 20% of LWDA youth funds must be spent on work-based activities.
+The 20% expenditure requirement is not applied separately for ISY and OSY; it is applied to the youth program expenditures as a whole.
+Like the 75% OSY expenditure requirement, administrative costs are not subject to the 20% minimum work-based learning expenditure requirement.
+This is to say, the work-based learning expenditure rate is calculated for after subtracting funds spent on administrative costs.
+While compliance with the requirement is evaluated upon full expenditure of allocated funds, LWDAs should review work-based learning expenditures at least quarterly to ensure the requirement is met at the end of the grant period.

+Paid and unpaid work-based activities that have both academic and occupational education as a component may include the following categories as discussed in 20 CFR § 681.600(c), TEGL 23-14, and TEGL 9-22: